-Paul M. Anderson, age 51, is a director of the General Partner, having been elected in March 1991.
-Mr. Anderson was elected President of PanEnergy in 1993 and Chief Executive Officer in April 1995 and is a director of PanEnergy.
-Mr. Anderson joined PanEnergy in 1991 as group Vice President and President of PanEnergy Pipe Line Company.
-Prior to joining PanEnergy, Mr. Anderson served as Vice President, Finance, and Chief Financial Officer for Inland Steel Industries, Inc. from 1990 to 1991.
+Paul M. Anderson, age 52, is Vice Chairman of the Board of the General Partner and is Chairman of the Compensation Committee.
+He was elected a director in March 1991.
+Mr. Anderson was elected President of PanEnergy in 1993 and Chief Executive Officer in April 1995 and is President and Chief Operating Officer of Duke Energy and a director of Duke Energy.
+Mr. Anderson joined PanEnergy in 1991 as group Vice President and President of Panhandle Eastern Pipe Line Company.
 Mr. Anderson is a director of Temple-Inland, Inc., and Kerr-McGee Corporation.